JMSaindon/NlpSquad/README.md

 We first attempted to run the scripts provided by the transformers library by HuggingFace that fine-tune the base model of BERT in order to train it for Question Answering.
 We have used a small portion of the SQuAD dataset because our environment's performance didn't allow us to run the training on the whole dataset.
 (Both the colab and local environment we tried unfortunately ended by crashing)

-The final fine-tuned model has a precision of 47 %

-The script that fine-tune BERT using the library transformer is: Bert-fine-tune.ipynb
+The script that fine-tunes BERT using the library transformer and run_squad is: Nlp-squad-runner.ipynb

 # Implementing the fine-tuning of BERT